metachris/RPIO/documentation/source/rpio_py.rst

     # TCP socket server callback on port 8080
     RPIO.add_tcp_callback(8080, socket_callback)

-    # Start the blocking epoll loop, and cleanup interfaces on exit
-    try:
+    # Blocking main epoll loop
     RPIO.wait_for_interrupts()
-    finally:
-        RPIO.cleanup_interrupts()

-If you want to receive a callback inside a Thread (to not block RPIO from returning to wait for interrupts), set ``threaded_callback`` to ``True`` when adding it::
+To receive a callback inside a Thread (and not block RPIO from returning to wait for interrupts), set ``threaded_callback`` to ``True`` when adding it::

     # for GPIO interrupts